People with a particular religious affiliation

 -

-Ritualistic — mainly male Hindu priests conduct prayers in the temples and various religious ceremonies and rites.
+Ritualistic — mainly male Hindu priests who conduct prayers in the temples and various religious ceremonies and rites.
 Some temples have female priests.

 - 2.